You are browsing documentation for a version of Kuma that is not the latest release.

 To implement cross-zone communication when Kuma is deployed in a multi-zone mode, there is a new proxy type

 These proxies are not attached to any particular workload.
 Instead, they are bound to that particular zone.

-Zone Ingress can proxy the traffic between all meshes, so we need only one deployment in each zone.
+Zone Ingress can proxy the traffic between all meshes, so we need only one deployment for every zone.

 All requests that are sent from one zone to another will be directed to the proper instance by the Zone Ingress.

 type: must be

 name: this is the name of the Zone Ingress instance, and it must be unique for any given

 networking: contains networking parameters of the Zone Ingress

 address: the address of the network interface Zone Ingress is listening on.
 Could be the address of either public or private network interface, but the latter must be used with a load balancer.